-Dr. Toler-Franklin is an Assistant Professor in the Computer & Information Science & Engineering Department at the University of Florida where she directs the Graphics, Imaging & Light Measurement Laboratory (GILMLab).
+Corey Toler-Franklin is an Assistant Professor in the Computer & Information Science & Engineering Department at the University of Florida where she directs the Graphics, Imaging & Light Measurement Laboratory (GILMLab).
 Prior to joining the faculty at UF, Dr. Toler-Franklin was a University of California President’s Postdoctoral Fellow in the Computer Science Department at UC Davis and a researcher at the CITRIS Banatao Institute at UC Berkeley.
 Dr. Toler-Franklin was the first African American to earn a Ph.D. in Computer Science from Princeton University.
-She obtained a Master of Science degree from the Cornell University Program of Computer Graphics and a Bachelor of Architecture degree from Cornell University.
-Dr. Toler-Franklin has considerable industry experience, having worked at Autodesk, Adobe and Google.
-Her research lies at the intersection of Computer Vision, Graphics and Optics, focusing on 3D Data Acquisition, Physically-Based Appearance Modeling, Imaging Spectroscopy, Machine Learning, Matching Algorithms and Non-Photorealistic Rendering.
-Dr. Toler-Franklin was awarded the 2013 NSF iDigBio Visiting Scholar Award to support her work developing new optical capture techniques and image processing algorithms to analyze biological specimens from rare collections.
-In collaboration with the UF Shands Hospital Oncology department , Dr. Toler-Franklin is developing new computer vision algorithms and display technologies to assist with the diagnosis of metastatic cancer.
+She obtained a Master of Science degree from the Cornell University Program of Computer Graphics and a Bachelor of Architecture degree from Cornell.
+Dr. Toler-Franklin has considerable industry experience, having held positions at Autodesk, Adobe, and Google.
+Dr. Toler-Franklin’s research in computer graphics and vision includes Machine Learning, Data Acquisition, Appearance Modeling, Imaging Spectroscopy and Non-Photorealistic Rendering.
+Her algorithms use mathematical principles in optics to capture and analyze the shape and appearance of complex materials.
+Her systems have been deployed in real-world settings for applications in Biodiversity, Bio-Medical Research and Archaeology.
+Her most recent work develops AI algorithms for biomedical research.
+Collaborating with the UF College of Medicine Oncology and Pathology Departments, and the UF Neuroscience Department, Dr. Toler-Franklin developed deep learning algorithms for diagnosing metastatic cancers and studying behaviors associated with neurological disorders (Alzheimer’s, autism, depression).